Too many cars in Ghana – National Road Safety Authority

 •Public Relations Officer of the Authority, Pearl Adusu revealed this during an interview with GhanaWeb

-•According to her, other factors including irresponsibility and indiscipline have also attributed to high accident numbers
+•According to her, other factors including irresponsibility and indiscipline have also contributed to high accident numbers

 The National Road Safety Authority has attributed the growing spate of accidents in the country, partly to the increase in vehicular numbers in the country.